 Seniors become more sensitive to drugs as they get older.
 The side effects affect them differently than it does in younger people.
 Americans age sixty to seventy-nine use five or more prescription drugs daily.
-The more drugs a person takes the higher risk of adverse drug reactions.
+The more drugs a person takes, the higher risk of adverse drug reactions.

-These reactions can be things easily thought as part of an illness, like diarrhea, constipation, lightheadedness, weight loss, nausea, confusion, difficulty sleeping, or sleeping too much.
+These reactions can be things easily thought of as part of an illness, like diarrhea, constipation, lightheadedness, weight loss, nausea, confusion, difficulty sleeping, or sleeping too much.

 Cutting back on medication you take can help reduce cognitive decline and falls.